Code-Institute-Submissions/ci_ms1_portfolio/README.md

     ![Chrome3](/readme_assets/chrome3.jpg)

     A further test on the laptop exposed an out of bound behaviour on Windows 10 with Chrome, but not on Manjaro with Chromium on the same display.
     Further investigation with the developer tools, Windows 10 scaling behaviour and zooming with Chrome suggests a dependency of the position of the bar and display-solution, scaling and zooming if the bug appears or not at all.
-Further investigation or trying to fix this minor issue was declined.
+Further investigation or trying to fix this minor issue was declined, as the relevance could not be evaluated.
     ![Chrome4](/readme_assets/chrome4.jpg)

 * All htmls were scaled in viewport width and responsive behaviour was observed.
 On index.html the grid layout of the first skill group was eased.

 ### Slack review
 The project was posted to Slack the Code Institute community channel peer-code-review for different pairs of eyes.

+### Readme
+Readme was observed on GitHub.

 ## Deployment